Distinguished Scholarships and Fellowships

 The Rhodes Scholarships, the oldest international fellowships, bring outstanding students from many countries around the world to the University of Oxford.
 Rhodes Scholars are elected for two years of study at the University of Oxford, with the possibility of renewal for a third year.
 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar's behalf by the Rhodes Trustees.
 Each Scholar receives in addition a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford, and upon application, may approve additional grants.

-Rotary International funds study and language training abroad for undergraduates and master’s degrees for graduate students in international studies, peace studies, and conflict resolution to be completed at one of seven Rotary Centers.
-Ambassadorial grants range from $11,000 to $24,000 depending on duration of study.
+Rotary International funds study and language training abroad for undergraduates and master’s degrees for graduate students in international studies, peace studies, and conflict resolution to be completed at one of 7 Rotary Centers.

 Open to U.S. citizens, the Thomas R. Pickering Foreign Affairs Fellowship is a multi-year program also for women and members of minorities underrepresented in Foreign Service as they are prepared academically and professionally to enter the U.S. Department of State Foreign Service division.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.
 A Foreign Service commitment is required.
 Applicants must apply in their junior year.
 Awards are available up to $40,000.